abourdon/powerapi-akka/listeners/listener-cpudisk-jfreechart/README.md

 ## In

-Listen to `CPUFormulaValues` and `DiskFormulaValues`, which are typically provided by resp. `fr.inria.powerapi.formula.formula-cpu-api` and `fr.inria.powerapi.formula.formula-disk-api` (inherited) modules.
+Listen to `CPUFormulaMessage` and `DiskFormulaMessage`, which are typically provided by resp. `fr.inria.powerapi.formula.formula-cpu-api` and `fr.inria.powerapi.formula.formula-disk-api` (inherited) modules.

 ## Out